-Within the designated retail areas of Bishop's Cleeve, Winchcombe, Brockworth, Churchdown, Innsworth, Coopers Edge and Northway, proposals for retail uses (A1-A5) at ground floor level will be supported.
+Within the designated retail areas of Bishop's Cleeve, Winchcombe, Brockworth, Churchdown, Innsworth, Coopers Edge, Northway and the Local Centres provided within Strategic Allocations, proposals for retail uses (A1-A5) at ground floor level will be supported.

 The change of use from retail will only be supported where the alternative proposal is a main town centre use, which supports vitality and viability of the retail area, and no less than 50% of the remaining units within the designated area would be within retail uses at ground floor level.
 Proposals that do not meet the requirements of this policy will only be accepted in exceptional circumstances where it can be demonstrated that an existing unit is unviable and unsuitable for Class A1-A5 use.